skoczen/polytester/README.md

 It makes it easy to run tests in your polygot projects.
 Run python, javascript, ruby, java, and more side by side.
 Easily.

-Polytester ships with lots of batteries included, including support for django, jasmine, and karma.

-It's also easily extensible to any testing framework that runs in the shell (that'd be pretty much everything), and pull requests to add new languages and frameworks are welcome!
+Polytester works with any testing framework that runs in the shell (yep, that's pretty much everything on earth), and ships with extra-special support for lots of frameworks including django, jasmine, and karma.

 Polytester was built by [Steven Skoczen](http://stevenskoczen.com) at [BuddyUp](http://buddyup.org).
-If you're in school, check us out!
+If you're in school could use a buddy, check us out!

 > NOTE:  Polytester is being built via [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html), so as of January 22, 2015, not everything is done yet.
 >